Overview

 Every notiflow contains:

-- Trigger Step - The entry point that starts the workflow when triggered via API
+- Trigger Step — The entry point that starts the workflow when run via API

 - Channel Steps — Send notifications through configured channels (email, SMS, push, etc.)

-- Control Steps - Modify flow behavior (wait, batch, throttle)
+- Control Steps — Modify flow behavior (wait, digest, throttle)

-- End Step - Marks the completion of a workflow branch
+- End Step — Marks the completion of a workflow path

 Step Types